-Mayor Trish Herrera Spencer welcomed the Panel to its first meeting.
+Mayor Trish Herrera Spencer welcomed the Advisory Panel to its first meeting.
 Each Panel member made introductions.

-- Erik Chubb- representing high-tech industries, works for Makani Power/Google X, which builds a new kind of wind turbine.
-He formerly worked for Ford Motor Company. - Adam Elsesser, CEO and President of Penumbra, a medical device company in Harbor Bay, with approximately 1,400 employee. - Brock Grunt, Area Manager for McGuire and Hester, a civic contractor.
-They are getting ready to move into their recently built offices in Harbor Bay. - Jowel Laguerre, Chancellor at Peralta Community College District.
+- Erik Chubb, representing high-tech industries, works for Makani Power/Google X, which builds a new kind of wind turbine.
+He formerly worked for Ford Motor Company. - Adam Elsesser, CEO and President of Penumbra, a medical device company in Harbor Bay, with approximately 1,400 employee. - Brock Grunt, Area Manager for McGuire and Hester, a civic engineering contractor.
+McGuire and Hester are about to move into its recently built offices in Harbor Bay. - Jowel Laguerre, Chancellor at Peralta Community College District.
 He oversees the entire district, which includes four community colleges.
-They started a new unit for workforce development to work directly with businesses to ensure that the colleges provide the right kind of support for career development. - David Mik, Co-owner of Power Engineering, a contractor in the Marine construction industry, located at Alameda Point. - Remy Monteko, asset manager for Jamestown Properties, which owns the South Shore Shopping Center.
-She has a background in urban planning and real estate economics consulting before joining Jamestown. - Lance Winters, Owns St. George Spirits, at Alameda Point, anchor for Spirits Alley
+The District started a new unit for workforce development to partner directly with businesses to ensure that the colleges provide the right kind of support for career development. - David Mik, co-owner of Power Engineering, a contractor in the marine construction industry, located at Alameda Point. - Remy Monteko, asset manager for Jamestown Properties, which owns the South Shore Shopping Center.
+She has a background in urban planning and worked in real estate economics consulting before joining Jamestown. - Lance Winters, owner of St. George Spirits, at Alameda Point, anchor for Spirits Alley